 Photojournalism pictures attempt to capture the viewer’s attention and emotion to entice him to continue listening to or reading about the story.
 Think of newspaper covers with large, dramatic shots of the latest current event: these pictures reflect the articles’ titles while adding a dynamic edge to story by visually communicating the pathos of the event.

-Photojournalists and EthicsPhotojournalismA key aspect of photojournalism is to present accurate pictures that don’t compromise the integrity of the actual situation.
+Photojournalists and EthicsA key aspect of photojournalism is to present accurate pictures that don’t compromise the integrity of the actual situation.
 Consequently, altering pictures with computer software is considered taboo among serious photojournalists and news organizations.
 This code of ethics is one of the central features of photojournalism that distinguishes it from other areas of photography.

 Careers in photojournalism can be destroyed by even a hint of photo manipulation.
 For this reason, many photojournalists prefer to use traditional film rather than digital cameras.
 Although digital cameras allow photojournalists to review photos immediately in the field, digital images are easier to manipulate than film negatives.